cine-io/android-ffmpeg-with-rtmp/README.md

 This repository contains script(s) to build ffmpeg for android with RTMP (and OpenSSL) support.

+## WORK IN PROGRESS

+THIS IS NOT YET WORKING -- you've been warned!

 ## Instructions

 1. Install the [Android NDK][android-ndk].